 The Catholic education programs at SLU embrace three areas of focus: teaching programs, leadership programs and local outreach.
 Key programs include:

 Billiken Teacher Corps

 The Billiken Teacher Corps (BTC) is a unique service-learning opportunity for faith-driven college graduates to have a transformative impact in under-resourced Catholic schools in the St. Louis area.
 For two years, the fellows live in an intentional faith community while teaching full-time and earning their Master of Arts in Teaching (MAT) degree with full tuition remission.
 As of spring 2021, there are 29 alumni of the BTC program; 93% of these alums are employed in education.
 Billiken Teacher Corps alums often continue their studies in doctoral education programs at SLU, increasing their impact in the community.

-Graduate programs in educational leadership at SLU have a far-reaching impact by serving students in St. Louis, Dallas, Houston, San Antonio, Little Rock and Oklahoma City.
-Through SLU’s Institute for Catholic Education, specialized master's and doctoral degree programs are offered for lay Catholic school administrators and lay religious educators.
+Graduate programs in educational leadership at SLU have a far-reaching impact by serving students in St. Louis, Dallas, Houston, San Antonio, Little Rock, Arkansas, and Oklahoma City.
+Specialized master's and doctoral degree programs are offered for lay Catholic school administrators and lay religious educators.